ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### Dashboard view
 On the dashboard view we can see which events are coming up next, when we click on them we also get to see all the alerts which are set.
-From here we can update alert times or we can snooze them.
+From here we can update alert times, or we can snooze them.
 BUT!
 The way you would expect this to work is probably by manipulating our DynamoDB table, and then let our RPI sync the changes to update the H2 database, but this is not the case.

 //FOTO dashboard-view-webapp